WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 PWM on pins 3 and 11 will not work when using this code, because we are using Timer 2!
 🤷‍♂️🤷‍♀️

-Interrupt Setting | DISABLES PWM ON DIGITAL PINS
+Interrupt Setting | Disables PWM ON Arduino PINS
 ----------------- | -------------
-TIMER1            |  3 AND 11
+TIMER2            |  3 AND 11